 Early Migraine Signs

-Often, temporary vision loss or distortion in one eye occurs with ocular migraines.
-Ocular migraines are usually harmless.
+Often, temporary vision loss or distortion in one eye occurs with retinal migraine, which is rare.
+Retinal migraines are usually harmless.
 They last a few minutes, then normal vision returns.
 However, other serious conditions can cause sudden loss of vision in one eye, so see a doctor immediately if you have vision changes.

-Some people who get migraines also have dizziness and vertigo.
+Migraine with Brainstem Aura is an uncommon form of migraine (used to be called basilar type migraine).
+Some people who get these migraines also have unsteadiness, dizziness, vertigo and difficulty speaking.
 Be sure to talk with your doctor about it.

 Muscle Weakness: Hemiplegic Migraine